LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 ==============

 Thread objects represent a second way to create new threads in Lasso.
-Thread objects ar objects that exist in their own thread.
+Thread objects are objects that exist in their own thread.
 This means that any method calls to a thread object run serially in the object's thread.
 Thread objects exist as singletons, which means that only one instance of a particular thread type can exist.
 Thread objects permit data to be globally available, yet forces